Welcome to the Institute of Study Abroad Ireland

-Since 1996, we have introduced hundreds of teens and adults to an authentic Ireland through programs that have included history, literature, arts, music and culture.
+Since 1996, we have introduced hundreds of teens and adults to an authentic Ireland through summer programs, summer camps and faculty led programs that have included history, literature, arts, music and culture.

-Our programs include our legendary global scholars summer camp for teenagers, and our college programs and faculty-led trips which facilitate authentic and focused study abroad experiences for students in a safe, friendly and culturally rich location.
+Our specialist and summer programs include our legendary global scholars summer camp for teenagers, and our college programs and faculty-led trips which facilitate authentic and focused study abroad experiences for students in a safe, friendly and culturally rich location.

 We offer authenticity, value for money, courtesy, genuine enthusiasm about what we do, professionalism, efficiency and friendliness.

 - Culturally rich & diverse

 - Great food and all diets catered for

 - Easy access from US & European airports